ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Test untested functions (you get a warnign about them being unused when compiling tests)
 * Implement budget sharing (add/remove user from budget db utils are already in place)
+* Test untested functions (you get a warning about them being unused when compiling tests)

 * To ensure user is in budget, don't make db query.
 Just filter db items using a join with the UserBudgetAssociation